vishnudevtj/vishnudevtj.github.io/_posts/2017-12-23-counsel-rop.md

-What the above code does is that it runs the program ROPgadget and collects the output and writes it to a buffer with the name of the binary then using ivy we search this buffer to find the required gadget .
+What the above code does is that it runs the program ROPgadget and collects the output and writes it to a buffer with the name of the binary then using ivy we search this buffer to find the required gadget.

 The ivy-read takes the given collection of strings and gives us a prompt to select from that collection after the selection the function specified in the action is called here it just inserted to buffer .

-Before running the command it is checked that if the buffer exist if it exist that is used otherwise a new buffer is created , this is help full when dealing with large binary , we need not run the program every time .
+Before running the command it is checked that if the buffer exist if it exists, that is used otherwise a new buffer is created , this is help full when dealing with large binary , we need not run the program every time.

 ```emacs-lisp